 Orna Korn was born and raised in Tel Aviv, Israel.
 She teaches Hebrew, Judaica and Israeli culture to both young and adult students.
 She is currently teaching at Temple B’rith Kodesh Religious School.

 The Rev. Dr. Christopher S. Luedde is an Episcopal Priest, retired from active parish ministry.
 Formerly rector of St. Thomas’ Episcopal Church, Rochester, NY, he is an Adjunct Professor of Classics at SUNY at Buffalo in the Honors College teaching a class in Conflicts in Science and Religion, Ethics and Politics.
 He has led tours to Israel for over 20 years.

-David Orange is a Jewish spiritual leader and educator serving the Jewish community of Rochester.
-David has been a member of Temple B'rith Kodesh for over 30 years and currently teaches 5th Grade in the Religious School.
-David also serves the Jewish residents of St. John's Meadows and St. John's Home as spiritual leader and educator.
-His greatest joy comes from serving the residents at The Jewish Home of Rochester and St. John's Meadows.
+David Orange is a Jewish spiritual leader and passionate educator serving the Jewish, and non-Jewish community of Rochester.
+David has been a member of Temple B'rith Kodesh for over 30 years and currently teaches 9th grade in the Religious School.
+He serves Jewish Senior Life as Worship Leader and provides the Jewish residents of St. John's Meadows and St. John's Home with spiritual care, life-cycle observances, and study.

 Juleen Squires is a member of Temple B’rith Kodesh and has been playing Mah Jongg since 1999.
 She has taught the game to a variety of people over the years.
 She taught other classes and seminars while working as an Industrial Designer at DuPont.